Youth With A Mission: Faked film

 David Loren Cunningham, son of the group's founders, produced a film, Hakani: A Survivor's Story, which contains a depiction of infanticide among Amazonian tribes of Brazil.
 Survival International, which campaigns for Indigenous people's rights, said that the film was faked and incited violence against Indigenous people.
 Members of the Suruwaha people said that evangelical missionaries Márcia and Edson Suzuki told the tribe they were taking a little girl, Hakani, to get medical treatment, but never brought her back.
 The couple had in fact adopted the girl and falsely claimed that members of the tribe tried to kill Hakani by burying her alive because she was disabled.
 They then used this lie to raise money and gather support for legislation that would allow Indigenous children to be taken away from their parents by force.

 The Send

 "The Send" is a global event series organized by YWAM and other ministries to promote Christian evangelism and missions, as reported by The Christian Post with YWAM leader, Andy Byrd serving as its director.
 On February 23, 2019, over 40,000 Christians gathered at a "The Send" event Camping World Stadium in Orlando, Florida, with thousands more joining via livestream, as reported by Fox News.
-On February 8, 2020, "The Send Brazil" attracted 140,000 attendees across three stadiums in Brasilia and Sao Paulo, with millions joining online, according to the Christian Post.
+On February 8, 2020, "The Send Brazil" attracted 140,000 attendees across three stadiums in Brasilia and São Paulo, with millions joining online, according to the Christian Post.
 Brazilian President Jair Bolsonaro attended.